frankshearar/Home/NuGet-Sign-Command.md

 -CertificateFingerprint - SHA-1 fingerprint of the certificate used to search the default local certificate store for the certificate.

 -CertificatePassphrase - Password for the certificate, if needed.
+This option can be used to specify the password for the certificate.

 -CryptographicServiceProvider - Name of the Cryptographic Service Provider which contains the Private Key Container.
+This option, along with -KeyContainer, can be used to specify the private key if the certificate file does not contain one.

 -KeyContainer - Name of the Key Container which has the Private Key.
+This option, along with -CryptographicServiceProvider, can be used to specify the private key if the certificate file does not contain one.

 -Timestamper - URL to an RFC-3161 compliant trusted time-stamping server.

--SigningAlgorithm - Signing algorithm to be used.
-Allowed values are RSA and ECDSA.
-Defaults to RSA.

 -HashingAlgorithm - Hashing algorithm to be used.
 Defaults to SHA512.

+-RSASignaturePadding - RSA Padding scheme used to sign the package with an RSA certificate.
+Supported padding schemes are PKCS1-v1.5 and PSS.
+This option can be used to specify the padding scheme if the certificate is not signed with either of the two supported schemes.

 -Force - Switch to indicate if the current signature should be overwritten.
 By default the command will fail if the package already has a signature.